Gabrieliam42/AI-Agent-Qubitz/README.md

 3. `AI_Agent_Qubitz_GLM_4_7_Flash_Embd.py` uses `BAAI/bge-code-v1` retrieval for project, workspace, repo, codebase, and multi-step task prompts.
 4. `AI_Agent_Qubitz_Devstral-Small-2_Embd.py` uses `codesage/codesage-large-v2` retrieval for the same retrieval-enabled workflow.
 5. `AI_Agent_Qubitz_Qwen3_5_9B_Q8_12G.py` uses `BAAI/bge-code-v1` retrieval for the same retrieval-enabled workflow in the lower-VRAM 12G variant.
+6. `AI_Agent_Qubitz_Granite-4_1-8B_Q8_12G.py` uses `BAAI/bge-code-v1` retrieval for the same retrieval-enabled workflow in the lower-VRAM 12G variant.
-6. `AI_Agent_Qubitz_Gemma-4-31B-It_Qat_Embd.py` uses `BAAI/bge-code-v1` retrieval for the same retrieval-enabled workflow on the Gemma QAT variant.
+7. `AI_Agent_Qubitz_Gemma-4-31B-It_Qat_Embd.py` uses `BAAI/bge-code-v1` retrieval for the same retrieval-enabled workflow on the Gemma QAT variant.
-7. All variants bypass retrieval, embeddings, and MCP tool loading for short simple general-knowledge questions so they answer faster.
+8. All variants bypass retrieval, embeddings, and MCP tool loading for short simple general-knowledge questions so they answer faster.
-8. For use-only tasks that explicitly name an existing script, the wrappers can resolve and run that script directly relative to the active workspace instead of always falling back to a slower model/tool loop.
+9. For use-only tasks that explicitly name an existing script, the wrappers can resolve and run that script directly relative to the active workspace instead of always falling back to a slower model/tool loop.
-9. It keeps runtime caches, memory, and downloads rooted in the launch/runtime directory even if the active workspace is changed.
+10. It keeps runtime caches, memory, and downloads rooted in the launch/runtime directory even if the active workspace is changed.
-10. For project-side Python work, it prefers the active workspace Python venv/interpreter when one exists.
+11. For project-side Python work, it prefers the active workspace Python venv/interpreter when one exists.
-11. When you change the workspace project directory it prefers the venv from that chosen directory.
+12. When you change the workspace project directory it prefers the venv from that chosen directory.

 ## Local-only extras
 - `.qubitz/local_only.toml` can add local-only config overrides.